mmgen/mmgen-wallet/doc/wiki/using-mmgen/Tracking-and-spending-ordinary-Bitcoin-addresses.md

 	...
 	Signed transaction written to file 'F9DCBA[6.6].sigtx'

-If your transaction also contains MMGen inputs, you'll need to provide a wallet for them too, listing it at the end of the command line, like this:
+If your transaction also contains MMGen inputs, you’ll need to provide a wallet for them too, listing it at the end of the command line, like this:

 	$ mmgen-txsign -k my_secret.keys F9DCBA[6.6].rawtx 89ABCDEF-76543210[256,3].mmdat

-That's it!
+That’s it!
 Your signed transaction is ready to broadcast.